Splash singularity for a free-boundary incompressible viscoelastic fluid model: Local existence of smooth solutions for the system

-In order to prove Theorem \ref{localex}, we use the Picard iterations and we show their contractivity.
+In order to prove a local existence result for the system \eqref{CLS}, we use the Picard iterations and we show their contractivity.
 We separate the iteration for $\tilde{v}$ from the iteration for $\tilde{G}$.
 Thus, for the velocity we have

 where $\tilde{f}^{(n)},\tilde{ g}^{(n)},\tilde{ h}^{(n)}$ collect all the terms at $n^{th}$ time step, namely

 while for the deformation gradient, we consider the following ODE

 Moreover the flux satisfies